Interview With Gemi Bertran

 Jonathan: How long does this course take?

 Gemi: The course takes six months, so in six months, you can be a certified Brain & Behavior Academy Program, but for half of the course, you start doing practices inside the program.
-We provide practices subjects and I’ll take the program and you get a taste of what that will look like, and it’s very exciting for people to go through that process because then they have clearer grasp of how that will feel.
+We provide practices subjects and I’ll take the program and you get a taste of what that will look like, and it’s very exciting for people to go through that process because then they have a clearer grasp of how that will feel.
 You get somebody that needs your help and you help them and that changes lives.

 Jonathan: Wow, and I know you’ve been doing this with James who has now gone through your program and he’s going to be helping other people in his world, so it’s obviously a model that’s replicable.
 If someone was interested in this and they wanted to know how much it costs or exactly the time commitment, how would they best get in touch with you?